 Which is Better?

 This all boils (Get it?
 Boils?
 Because water?) down to personal preference.
-This isn't a "the grass is greener on the other side" situation; as long as your water is properly filtered and the quality is monitored for consistent results, well water and city water are equal.
+As far as water superiority goes, this isn't a cut-and-dry situation.
+As long as your water is properly filtered and the quality is monitored for consistent results, city water and well water are equal.

-Whether you have city water or well water flowing through your pipes and coming out of your faucets, give us a call at (864) 242-5511 or schedule service online if your plumbing isn't functioning or giving you your water the way it should.
-We're dedicated to providing the best possible service you can get we're here for you 24 hours a day, 7 days a week, 364 days a year (every day except for Christmas).
+Regardless of whether you have city water or well water flowing through your pipes and coming out of your faucets, if your plumbing isn't functioning as it should, give us a call at (864) 242-5511.
+You can also schedule service online.
+We're dedicated to providing the best possible service you can get, and we're here for you 24 hours a day, 7 days a week, 364 days a year (every day except for Christmas).